 So imagine my surprise when I discovered limitations that exceeded my own uptight-church-lady mothering style.
 I don’t like to judge, but I’m going to go ahead and say this is ABSOLUTELY CRAZY.
 Like, blew-my-mind-crazy censorship that made me want to laugh and cry for humanity.
 It also came from someone without kids, so it’s not technically mom-shaming.
 Yeah!

-I was picking up my kids from their after-school program when I found my son playing a board game.
+A while back, I was picking up my kids from their after-school program when I found my son playing a board game.
 The game had long, thin pieces of plastic that were used to prop up other elements of the game.
 My son casually picked up one of the pieces and made an innocent observation: ‘This looks like a needle’.
 He then put the piece down and continued playing.

 The after-school care supervisor’s head shot up, and she turned to my son with a stern look.
 “We don’t say needle,” she intoned, looking at me for backup.
 “We don’t use that word.”